 If you prefer you can check out the best cordless drill we recommend here.
 A cordless drill makes everything go faster when you are doing small repairs.
-From hanging a picture to replacing a filter in your dishwasher using a cordless drill will save you a lot of time and effort.
+From hanging pictures, to hanging kitchen cabinets, to outdoor projects using a cordless drill will save you a lot of time and effort.
 Personally I like the Dewalt brand name, but Hilti is also a great name brand when it comes to drills, they just cost more.

-Not all hammers are created equally, but don’t let that intimidate you.
+Not all hammers are created equally.
 They range in weight and sizes and can serve different purposes.
 So don’t be intimidated.